 Ecological dynamics depend on the complex interplay of individual physiology, population dynamics and evolution, species interactions, community structure and diversity, and ecosystem function.
 We explore these interactions across scales using mathematical, statistical, and experimental approaches to advance a mechanistic and predictive understanding of ecology.
 In pursuit of these goals, we spend a lot of time studying phytoplankton.
 These single-celled plants inhabit lakes and oceans, and play critical roles in global nutrient cycling and aquatic food webs.

-One of my favorite parts of science is exchanging ideas and collaborating – please contact me if you’re interested in my research, or have ideas or data you’d like to chat about!
+Our group consists of a mix of theoreticians and empiricists.
+We love exchanging ideas – contact us if you’re interested in our research, or have projects or data you’d like to discuss!